linemos/kubernetes-intro/tasks/2-main-tasks.md

 2. Commit your changes
 3. Create a *cv-frontend-2.0* tag like we did earlier.
 3. Go back to the cloud console in your browser and make sure that the build trigger finishes successfully
-4. Navigate to the newly created Docker image and click *Add tag*.
-Add the tag `2.0`
-5. Update the image specification on the file [yaml/frontend-deployment.yaml](../yaml/frontend-deployment.yaml) by adding the tag `:2.0`
+4. Update the image specification on the file [yaml/frontend-deployment.yaml](../yaml/frontend-deployment.yaml) by adding the tag `:2.0`
-6. Open a new terminal window to watch the deletion and creation of Pods:
+5. Open a new terminal window to watch the deletion and creation of Pods:

   ```
   watch kubectl get pods